Home Food & DrinkDrinkHangovers Subscribe to RSS

 Rabbit droppings in your cup.

-Being tough as nails and as gritty as the dust on their boots, cowboys didn’t cotton to the idea of drinking something gentle to ease their stomachs, instead they quaffed down a hellacious brew of hot water and rabbit dung.
+Being tough as nails and as gritty as the dust on their boots, cowboys didn’t cotton on to the idea of drinking something gentle to ease their stomachs, instead they quaffed down a hellacious brew of hot water and rabbit dung.

 There is no medical reason why water and pre-chewed plant matter would help with a hangover, and it certainly won’t help with your morning breath.